R2D2VaderBeef/SectorsEdgeStreamControl/README.md

 Also install AutoHotKey from their official website.

-Then. run the following command in your terminal:
+Then, run the following command in your terminal:
 ```
 pip install ahk irc python-dotenv
 ```